Aftermath From The Net Neutrality Vote: A Mass Movement To Protect The Open Internet?

 It all depends on the actual and specific mandate.

+Now, you've got two options.
+First, pretend the ruling class doesn't exist and ignore their influence.
+Second, form a large organization comprised of members of the working class who can counteract that influence by shear weight of numbers.
+We call that organization Government and we call the system that manages it Democracy.
+When it actively looks out for the interests of the working class we call it Democratic Socialism.

+Think of it this way: Government is like a box of loaded rifles sitting out in the open.
+If you pretend the box isn't there somebody's gonna come along and pick up those rifles (e.g. your ruling class).
+The only real option is to pick one up yourself.
+But now you've got a different problem, everybody's armed to the teeth.
+So you've got to start making rules to keep them from shooting & looting.
+What I'm saying is, Government is a tool.
+It's a tool so useful that if you don't use it somebody else will.
+You're letting somebody else use that tool right now, and they're running roughshod over you with it.Please stop it.
+The rest of use don't have enough rifles to stand up without you.

-Trump's real legacy (Score:3, Insightful)
+Trump's real legacy (Score:4, Insightful)

 This is Trump's legacy: thugs employed by the government feel immune to any restraint.
 The stories just keep on coming about this type of behaviour from government employees, for example, the abuses committed by ICE.